nacx/personal-site/content/talks/index.md

 <hr/>
 ### Standalone Neutron: How we integrated it with Abiquo

-_OpenStack BCN 7th birthday meetup_
+_OpenStack BCN 7th birthday meetup, 2017_

 This is a talk I gave at the OpenStack BCN 7th birthday meetup.
 In it I explain how we integrated a standalone Neutron with Abiquo to implement an SDN solution without a full OpenStack deployment.